-Note 2 : To pair the optional sensors with the HP2550 console, please follow the below operations:
+Note 2: To pair the optional sensors with the HP2550 console, please follow the below operations:

-- Place the optional sensor next to the console (keep them about 5-10ft/1-2m away from the console). - Install batteries on the sensor and wait for 1-2 minutes. - Check whether the console will pick up the sensor data automatically and display it on the screen. - If not, press the button and go to the Sensors ID.
-(Setup [gear wheel symbol → More [Setup] → Sensors ID [Setup] to move between options, use the arrow up/down keys to select, use the (+) or (-) button). - In the Sensors ID Setup page, find the sensor you want to pair select the ID number box and register it. - Once successfully, you may return to the main interface to check the data.
+- Place the optional sensor next to the console (keep them about 5-10ft/1-2m away from the console). - Install batteries on the sensor and wait for 1-2 minutes. - Check whether the console will pick up the sensor data automatically and display it on the screen. - If not, press the button and go to the Sensors ID page(Home screen [gear wheel symbol → More [Setup] → Sensors ID [More] use the arrow up/down keys to select the option, use the (+) or (-) button to confirm). - In the Sensors ID Setup page, find the sensor you want to pair select the ID number box and register it. - Once successfully, you may return to the main interface to check the data.

 - The console usually registers the sensors in the sequence it receives their signal.
 If you prefer a special sequence and want to assign a sensor to a dedicated channel number, you will have to enter the sensor ID, and save the change to take effect.
 The sensor ID is usually provided with a little sticker on the housing of the sensor or sometimes in the battery compartment. - 1) Please follow these steps to view the Sensor ID page. - 1 Access the Setup Page: On the home screen, press the button located at the far right. - 2 Access the Sensor ID page: On the "Setup" page, select the "More" section.
+Press the button to confirm this section.
 Press the button to view the next page.